Skip to content

 • WTC Health ProgramCancerVictim Compensation Fund

-Barasch & McGarry Recognizes Bladder Cancer Awareness Month
+Barasch & McGarry Recognizes Cervical Cancer Awareness Month

 By Michael Barasch

-Today is Melanoma Monday.
-9/11 first responders and people who were working, living, or studying in Lower Manhattan below Canal Street on and after 9/11 are at risk of developing many respiratory illnesses and 69 different types of cancer — including melanoma, a form of skin cancer.
-Barasch & McGarry represents nearly 2,500 9/11 victims who […]
+September is Lymphoma Awareness Month.
+The half a million first responders and survivors who were working, living, and studying in Lower Manhattan on and after 9/11 have a higher risk of developing respiratory illness and 69 different types of cancer from their exposure to Ground Zero toxins, including lymphoma.
+Barasch & McGarry represents nearly 1,500 members […]

 Read More